 Dissemination Agent.
-Raymond James has been employed to serve the County as its dissemination agent with respect to its continuing disclosure undertakings for the Bonds and other debt obligations.
-For such services, Raymond James receives a separate annual fee.
+Raymond James may be employed to serve the County as its dissemination agent with respect to its continuing disclosure undertakings for the Bonds and other debt obligations.
+For such services, Raymond James would receive a separate annual fee.